sakemyali/42tokyoPiscine/README.md

 - Steps to reproduce
 - The command you used to build / run
 - Platform and compiler (e.g. macOS 13, clang 14)

-## Maintainers & contribution

-- Maintained by the repository owner: `sakemyali` (see GitHub profile in the repository metadata).

-Contributions are welcome but please follow these lightweight rules:

-1. Open an issue to discuss larger changes before sending a large PR.
-2. Keep changes focused: one small feature or fix per PR.
-3. Use clear commit messages and follow the coding style already used in the repository.

-If you would like a formal CONTRIBUTING.md file added, please open an issue or submit a PR with your suggested text.

-## Notes

-- This repository does not include an explicit LICENSE file.
-If you intend to reuse or redistribute code, please ask the maintainer or add a LICENSE.
-- This README focuses on helping other developers get started quickly; deeper documentation or exhaustive tests are kept in separate files when needed.

----

-If you'd like, I can also add a minimal `CONTRIBUTING.md` and a simple LICENSE template — tell me which license you prefer (MIT, Apache-2.0, etc.).